 - 1. To identify the location, nature and extent of renewable and non-renewable natural resources throughout the Township, and; - 2.
 To provide for the preservation and wise management of resources, and for their responsible and sustainable use, where appropriate.

-Where known, the location of significant renewable and non-renewable natural resources is shown on Schedule B4 and C to this Plan.
+Where known, the location of mineral aggregate resources are significant renewable and non-renewable natural resources is shown on Schedule B4 and C B5 to this Plan.